$0 Content Marketing Guide (Part 1): How To Find Proven Content Ideas

 Amazon is Disneyland for content topic ideas.
 Think about it.
 The online retail giant is many things nowadays, but primarily, it is a book retailer.
 And books are basically very large blog posts with catchy headlines.
 Here’s how to find topic ideas on Amazon:

 1. Type in your broad keyword

 So let's say you're in the business of vegan wholesales - an intentionally obtuse area of research by the way.
 Type "vegan diet" into Amazon’s search bar and over 28,000 items were returned.
 Significantly, most of these are book headlines and topics that you could modify for use straight away.

 2. Pick one of the books that came up in our search.

 We chose "Green & Lean: 20 vegetarians and vegan recipes for building muscle, losing fat, and staying healthy" (wow, that's a long title).

-Let's see what's in the table of contents:
+3. Make note of what's in the table of contents

 And just like that, even more topic ideas on a silver platter.